podlove/podlove-subscribe-button/README.md

 ### Using the Podlove CDN

-We are hosting an always up-to-date version of the Podlove Subsribe Button code on our CDN.
+We are hosting an always up-to-date version of the Podlove Subscribe Button code on our CDN.
 This is the preferred way to include the button on your web site.

     <script class="podlove-subscribe-button" src="https://cdn.podlove.org/subscribe-button/javascripts/app.js" data-language="de" data-size="small" data-json-data="podcastData" data-colors="red;green;blue" data-buttonid="123abc" data-hide="true"></script>